 Despite being located in a mountain wilderness, the summit is located just outside the Granite Chief Wilderness boundary.
-Getting to this summit requires some routefinding.
+Getting to this summit requires some route-finding.
 The Granite Chief trail can be taken for the first 2+ miles and first 1,040 feet, but the rest of the way requires some moderate bushwhacking.
-Fortunately, the top of Point 8506 is not far away from the trail, and the likelihood of getting lost is low.
+Fortunately, the top of Entin Peak is not far away from the trail, and the likelihood of getting lost is low.

-Point 8506 has less than 200' of prominence.
-The only reason it deserves its own page is because it is such an obvious landmark to the tens of thousands of visitors each year to Squaw Valley.
+Entin Peak has less than 200' of prominence.
+It deserves its own page is because it is such an obvious landmark to the tens of thousands of visitors each year to Squaw Valley.
+That's one reason it finally got an official name.
 It is located two miles south-southwest of Tinker Knob on the south end of a long ridge with numerous sub-peaks.

 Once at the summit, you will find great views toward the Granite Chief Wilderness, including Granite Chief, Needle Peak, and Lyon Peak.
 There From are also excellent views of Lake Tahoe, as well as views east towards Mount Rose and north towards the Castle Pass area.
-Finally, there are immediate views towards Tinker Knob and the mountain along the ridge between Point 8506 and Tinker Knob.
+Finally, there are immediate views towards Tinker Knob and the mountain along the ridge between Entin Peak and Tinker Knob.

-Getting ThereThe Point 8506 trailhead is the same starting point for Granite Chief.
+Getting ThereThe Entin Peak trailhead is the same starting point for Granite Chief.
 From Truckee or Reno, you take Interstate 80 to CA State Route 89 going south for 8.5 miles to Squaw Valley Road.
 Follow Squaw Valley Road Westward for a couple miles until you hit the center of the village.
 Take a right at the sign for the Olympic Valley Inn.
 Follow it past the entrance to the Inn.
-There is an parking area on the right right next to an unmarked trail.
+There is a parking area on the right next to an unmarked trail.

-RoutesThere are basically two route options to Point 8506.
+Route InformationThere are basically two route options to Entin Peak.
 Both require off-trail hiking and route-finding.
 However, both can be done in three or four hours.

-For both trails, start by taking the trail from the parking lot for only a few minutes.
+The approach starts by hiking up from the parking lot on the access trail to the Granite Chief Trail (there are a few minor access trails heading up from the right side of the hotel to the trail).
 Follow the trail as it heads to the left where it winds around and eventually hits a sign pointing towards the Granite Chief Trail.
 Follow the trail as it skirts up towards Point 8506, which is in sight only part of the way.
 Continue up the trail as it enters an open slope.
 Here there will be the first wide open views of the mountains to the west, including the tram that heads up to the Alpine Meadows ski lift area as well as Granite Chief in the distance.
 Continue north up the trail further until you get to a cross over point at an elevation of approximately 7300', seen in the photo below.

 From here, the two route options diverge.

 Once at the rock cliffs in the photo, turn right and head up the steep slope.
-This involves gaining more than 800' of open forest and scree slope to the ridge between Peak 8426 (to the south) and Point 8506 (to the north).
+Take the gully, or either side of the gully.
+This involves gaining more than 800' of open forest and scree slope to the ridge between Silver Peak-West Peak (to the south) and Entin Peak (to the north).
 The route to the ridge is very steep and can get overgrown.
 Be very careful on the way up.
-Once at the ridge, head left (north) towards Point 8506 and descend down almost 200 feet.
-There are a bunch of large rock cliffs blocking the slope up to Peak 8506.
-Head below them up a steep slope.
-Eventually you will hit a large treeless meadow.
-The summit comes into view.
-There are basically two summits, close to the same height.
-It appears that the summit with the large stick with prayer flags is the true summit.
+Once at the ridge, head left (north) towards Entin Peak.
+The ascent is steep, but not too bad, since it quickly gain elevation and has good tread.
+Pretty soon you will hit a large treeless meadow.
+The summit comes into view, with a large cairn and prayer flags.

 For the 2nd route, instead of turning right, continue up the Granite Chief Trail as it heads west below the rock cliffs.
 After about 1/4 mile, you will be at a point just above the cliffs.
 Notice on the right side of the trail is an open spot heading up the mountain side.
 It is shown in the photo below.

 Head up the steep slope to the top of the ridge.
 It will take a good 30 minutes or so to get up there.
-Point 8506 is to the northeast.
+Entin Peak is to the northeast.
 That might prompt you to head to the right.
 However, a better option is to simply stay straight.
 If you head too far right, you reach the edge of the mountain, and have to bushwhack.
-The best option to is to go as high as you can go, and then head back east towards Point 8506.
+The best option to is to go as high as you can go, and then head back east towards Entin Peak.
 Once on top of the ridge, the route is self explanatory.
 Head eastward up the open meadow to the summit.

 Regardless of the route you take on the way up the mountain, it is generally safer to descend via Route 2.
 Be careful in routefinding, but head generally south-southwest.
 Do not head too far west.
 As long as you are losing elevation, and following the path of least resistance, you should find your way back to the Granite Chief Trail.